samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 ---
 layout: post
 title: "Developing Mobile Apps with Xamarin Forms and Azure Functions"
-description: "Learn how to use Xamarin Forms and Microsoft Azure Functions to develop mobile apps that are supported by serverless functions."
+description: "In this tutorial, learn how to use Xamarin Forms and Microsoft Azure Functions to develop mobile apps that are supported by serverless functions."
 date: 2018-07-19 08:30
 category: Technical Guide, Mobile, Xamarin Forms
 author: